 Persecution of Christians is at an all-time-high; yet, perseverance through Christ invites God’s power to perform the miraculous.

 Jesus said the Kingdom of Heaven is at hand.
-Ministries like Orphan’s Heart, a ministry of the Florida Baptist Children’s Home, take that seriously and are bringing the kingdom of God to hard places in Uganda.
+Ministries like One More Child, a ministry of the Florida Baptist Children’s Home, take that seriously and are bringing the kingdom of God to hard places in Uganda.

 We’ve been invited to join them.

-This November, All In Ministries International (AIM) will serve alongside a team from Orphan’s Heart to bring the message and ministry of Jesus to the people of Kamonkoli.
+This November, All In Ministries International (All In) will serve alongside a team from One More Child to bring the message and ministry of Jesus to the people of Kamonkoli.
 As part of the Uganda team, we will be leading a church Bible study and an intensive discipleship conference for women of Kamonkoli, as well as serving through home visits, clothes distributions, and however else we may be helpful.

 Jesus instructed us to pray for God’s Kingdom to come and His will be done on earth as it is in heaven.
 Our mission in Uganda, we hope and pray, will be a small part of God’s work to the Ugandan people.